Stacer-Varien/Jeanne-Bot/JeanneBot Wiki/Setup.md

 **Main Permissions**

-* Jeanne needs the `send messages`, `embed links`, `attach files` and `use application commands` permissions to be enabled as almost all of the responses are in embed.
-She also needs the `attach files` permission for the image module, hentai command, animeme command and level command.
+* Jeanne needs the `send messages`, `embed links`, `attach files`, `external emojis` and `use application commands` permissions to be enabled as almost all of the responses are in embed.
+She also needs the `attach files` permission for the image module, hentai command, animeme command and level command and `external emojis` permission to allow her to use emojis from other servers she is in.

 **Moderation Permissions**